McMath–Pierce solar telescope: Construction

 The telescope is a triple instrument.
 In addition to the primary 1.61 m mirror fed by the 2.03 m heliostat, there are a pair of telescopes fed by 0.81 m heliostats mounted beside the main heliostat.
-These two instruments have 1.07 m and 0.91 m primary mirrors.
+These two instruments, referred to as the East and West auxiliaries, have 1.07 m and 0.91 m primary mirrors.